Wilderness First Responder Course (WFR)- Gray Bearded Green Beret Survival School

 This course is a field course that requires students to spend the training day in a remote and primitive setting.
 There will be limited access to electricity or running water, and restrooms will likely be limited to portable toilets on-site.

 However, camping is provided on-site, and students will be allowed to either construct their own shelters or use a tent or hammock system.
 Students will have access to their vehicles during the course before and after the training day and often for lunch as time permits.
+You may coordinate for off-site lodging for yourself, but are responsible for being back at training on time the next day.
+Staff is not responsible for you while off the venue.

 It is important to be prepared for harsh weather conditions and embrace the challenging field conditions, including cold, rain, wind, and snow.
 Safety will be a top priority maintained by the course cadre and staff.

-Safety is our top priority, and it is essential for students to remain dedicated and engaged throughout the course.
+It is essential for students to remain dedicated and engaged throughout the course.
 We will not give up on you if you do not give up on yourself.
 However, if a student decides not to continue training or does not participate, they will be immediately escorted back to their vehicles and must leave the training venue.
 Please note that there will be no refunds or credits for the course, and students may not leave and come back at a later time (with some exceptions determined by the cadre).

 Participants are responsible for bringing their own food and snacks for the duration of the course.
 Going off-site to get food will likely be limited to the evenings after training or mornings before training starts.
 Lunch breaks, when available, will likely be shorter in duration and not long enough to go off-site to eat.
 Additionally, it is highly recommended to bring electrolyte replacements, either commercial or homemade.